simplygreatwork/godsend/README.md

 ### Learning exchange authorization

-- When the broker (server) is started with a learning exchange, the sender **must** receive objects pushed from processors for the exchange to be able learn the *receivable* pattern issued by the sender.
+- The learning exchange will learn patterns issued by a sender, **only if** the receiver's processors modify at least one or more of the objects returned to that sender.
-- If a sender receives no response or an empty response for a request, the *receivable* pattern will **not** be learned by the exchange.
+- If a receiver's processors do not modify or transform any of the objects from the sender, the **receivable** pattern will **not** be learned.

 ### Understand streaming in Godsend